PaulESantos/RDataScience/21_Intro_IPMs.md

 ![](21_Intro_IPMs_files/figure-html/unnamed-chunk-10-1.png)<!-- -->

-So what did the outer function just do to make the kernel? the way we've used it, it takes all pairwise combinations of the the first argument (y) with the second (also y), and does some operation to those combinations. here are a few examples:
+So what did the outer function just do to make the kernel? the way we've used it, it takes all pairwise combinations of the the first argument (y) with the second (also y), and does some operation to those combinations.
+Here are a few examples:

 ```r